 Remember the CD refreshes whenever you enter/exit peak state.
 In peak state, the cooldown is significantly reduced (I remember blinking every 1 second, yep, that short) This will be very important for the next lines that follow.

-First skill throws a projectile in front of you (medium distance, but piss poor vs typical mage’s skillshots) which will then go back to you.
+The first skill throws a projectile in front of you (medium distance, but piss poor vs typical mage’s skillshots) which will then go back to you.
 The projectile returns at an angle VERY slightly to the left of where you threw it.
 You gain a little shield once you use the skill, and you get ANOTHER shield once it goes back to you, BUT ONLY if it hits an enemy hero.

 In peak state, you throw two projectiles in front, they will then travel to the left and right.
 Keep in mind that both versions of the projectiles will return faster to ancient one if you aim it closer to her.